Alliance Française Wellington vous invite pour un

 🔷Await confirmation and invoice for payment

 *Measures will be in place to make sure we can all gather safely, including distanced tables.
 Don't forget to sign in, wear a face covering when not sitting down, and stay home if unwell.

 📅 Friday 19 November 2021

-📌 Alliance Française, Dominion Building, 78 Victoria Street, Wellington
+📌 Alliance Française Wellington, 78 Victoria Street, Level 3

 Vibrant purple in colour, aromas of baked plums and brown spice, light and fruity in the mouth with a dry rustic finish.
 Enjoy now or in the next two years.